ghapsara/guruhhapsara.dev/src/content/2021-12-24-ec2-s3-logging-with-fluentd/index.md

 </match>
 ```

 By adding the `buffer` configuration above to the match configuration, we're telling fluentd to partition the captured logs in an hourly window.
 We can also specify the size of the chunk.
-There'll be an index appended to the chunk files which maintains the size of the processed data.
+There'll be an increasing number appended to the chunk files which indicates the index of the chunked data.
 This is very useful as we don't to make fluentd to push big size data in one shot.

-If the configuration works, we would see list of files in the folder configured in the `path` property. fluentd will continuously watch this folder and upload gzipped files to the s3 bucket.
+If the configuration is correct, we would see list of files under the configured folder defined in the `path` property. fluentd will continuously watch this folder and upload gzipped files to the s3 bucket.

 Doesn't it strike you as odd as we're not putting any credentials in our configuration.
 Now we're getting into the serious part.

 ## AWS role and policy

-In our case, this integration is used by an elastic beanstalk application.
-The elastic beanstalk app is deployed as EC2 instances.
-In EC2, we can specify a role that lets instances to hold permissions to interact with AWS entities.
+In our case, our setup is deployed to an elastic beanstalk application.
+The elastic beanstalk app lives on top of EC2 instances.
+In EC2, we would specify a role that lets instances to interact with AWS entities.

 That means we don’t need to throw AWS secrets to EC2 instances to call AWS APIs which in our case is S3.
 How does AWS validate the authenticity of AWS API service interaction requests?
 It’s the identity comes into play.

 I’m not going to brag out about identity machine again.
 I have testified my deep fascination in how identity machine really changes the whole game of authentication in [my sanctifying secrets series here](https://www.guruhhapsara.dev/sanctifying-secrets-pt-2).

 How do we get this to work?
 First we need to settle down that every AWS services interaction is strictly regulated with IAM roles and policies.
-We will provision these 2 components with terraform.
-There are 3 main important blocks needed to make the IAM roles to work.
+In this article, we're going to make use of AWS terraform module to manage our AWS IAM roles.
+There are 3 main important parts needed to configure to make roles to work.
 Let’s dive into it.

 ```bash
 resource "aws_iam_role" "eb_role" {